stlab/adobe-contract-checks/README.md

 postcondition.
 The second line describes its error reporting, separately from the postcondition.
 You can eliminate the need to document exceptions by setting a project-wide policy that, unless a function is `noexcept`, it can throw anything.
-Another way is by encoding the ability to return an error in the function's signature.
-Documenting which exceptions can be thrown or errors reported is not crucial, but documenting the fact that an error can occur is.
+You can eliminate the need to document returned errors by encoding the ability to return an error in the function's signature.
+Documenting *which* exceptions can be thrown or errors reported is not crucial, but documenting the fact *that* an error can occur is.

 Unless otherwise specified in the function's documentation, a reported error means all objets the function would otherwise modify are invalid